 A physician or medical examiner determines causes of death and narrative descriptions are entered on the death certificate.
 The narrative causes of death are typed into a computer file by Bureau staff.
 SuperMICAR, a program produced, maintained, and provided by the National Center for Health Statistics (NCHS), codes 85-90 percent of causes of death according to ICD-10 standards.
 (See Appendix C for groupings of ICD-10 causes of death).
 The Bureau transmits the computer file by diskette or e-mail to NCHS.
-NCHS completes coding the records, which are then returned to the Bureau and transmitted into its database.
+NCHS completes coding for the remainder of the records.
+This coding is then returned to the Bureau and uploaded into its database.